SoftUni/Programming-Basics-Book-JS-EN/chapter-03-simple-conditions.md

 The above code takes the **amount** to be converted from the field **`cash-input`** and the **chosen currency** for the result of the field **`currency-options`**.
 After that with the use of a **conditional statement**, depending on the chosen currency, the amount is divided by the **exchange rate** (which is hard-coded by you in the source code).
 Finally, we generate a **text message with the result** (rounded to the second digit after the decimal point) and we output the message in the green box **`result`**.
 Have a go!

-If you have problems with the examples above, **watch the video** at the beginning of this chapter or ask for help in the SoftUni official **discussion forum**: https://softuni.bg/forum.
+If you have problems with the examples above, **watch the video** at the beginning of this chapter or ask for help in the SoftUni official **Reddit**: https://www.reddit.com/r/softuni/.